DamengRandom/git-recalls/README.md

-# This is git recalls repository
+# This is git recalls repository (for concepts understanding)

 ### 1. `cheery-pick`